erri120/lotus/README.md

 - GPU: >= 1060, you need at least 6GB of VRAM
 - RAM: >= DDR4 with at least 16GBs

 Everything should be installed on an SSD that has at least 256GB of space available.
-Also check [Tweaking Performance](#tweaking-performance) if you want more FPS.
+Also check [Tweaking Performance](#tweaking-performance) if you want more FPS. **You won't be able to play the modlist with 4GB of VRAM&**.

 ## Installation